wakesurfer/iotmeetup/instructions/devicemodel.md

+# Part 1: Configure the Cloud Service #

 ## Create a device model ##

 Before anything else, you will need to **_define a model_** for your RaspberryPi in the IoT Cloud Service (IoT CS).